(Continued from Potiphar’s Wife II)

 “Good evening officer, are we in trouble?”

 “Good evening Bishop.
-As far as I can tell, only your wife is in big trouble,”
+As far as I can tell, only your guest is in trouble.”

 The Bishop asks the question so innocently that Nancy has to stifle a giggle.
-If she wasn’t the one who gave him the story to read, she would have believed that he had no clue on what was going on.
+If she wasn’t the one who gave him the story to read, and if she hadn’t been there when the President called, she would have believed that he had no clue on what is going on.

-“Well, allegations have been made that she is involved in gold smuggling alongside your friend Mwangoye who we are also informed is staying with you.
-I hope you have nothing to do with all this Bishop,” the cop says pointedly.
+“Well, allegations have been made that he is involved in drug trafficking and gold smuggling.
+I hope you have nothing to do with all this, Bishop,” the cop says pointedly.

 “I am glad to hear that Bishop.
 I have always seen you as one of the few sincere clergymen.
-Here comes the person we are looking for,”
+So, where is Mwangoye?” the officer asks.

 “This way,” the bishop replies, leading them to the guest wing.